Trevato/CSGOMLBot/README.md

 ---
 # Looking Forward

 I really would like CSGO to be merely a building block into what I believe could change machine learning.
 My goal is to first implement CSGO to gain a bit of traction and then move to include any Steam game.
-This way, different machine learning techniques can be used tested against many different environments very easily.
+This way, different machine learning techniques can be tested against a vast number of environments very easily.